gioblu/BIPLAN/documentation/cycles.md

   [statement]
 next
 ```
-The `while` statement, if the condition is truthy, forces the cyclical execution of the following statements until a `next` statement is encountered.
+The `while` statement, if the condition is truthy, forces the cyclical execution of the following statements until `next` is encountered.
 ```php
 while io read 12 == HIGH
   print "The pin is HIGH"